Colchester Woodturners 2018

 10.4 Cheques of the Club shall only be drawn on the signatures of the Treasurer and one other from two nominated Committee members.

-11.2 Subscriptions shall be payable in advance and will be renewable at the November meeting.
+11.2 Subscriptions shall be payable in advance and will be renewable at the November/December meeting.

 Membership covers the period 1 January to 31st December.
 Members joining after 30 June will pay 50% of that year's subs.

 11.3 Any member whose subscription remains unpaid following the February Meeting will have relinquished their membership.
-They may re-apply for membership at any time, but will be subject to the application process.
+They may re-apply for membership at any time but may be subject to the application process.

 12.1 The Club may sell woodturning related items for the benefit of members.
-The stock held by the club will be the property of the Club.
-The objective will be to make items available to members at an advantageous price
+Any stock held by the club will be the property of the Club.
+The objective will be to make items available to members at an advantageous price.

 12.2 Any vendor wishing to sell goods at the Club must be approved by the committee, and the vendor will pay 5% commission to the club funds.